 Some creditors will consider this slip as a red flag and opt to decline your request for a personal loan.

 The thing is, lenders who provide personal loans just don’t take into consideration your extra payments; they will be looking into your past credit record too.

 If you have a bad credit history, they are bound to find out about it, stretching their search and validation into your account for the past two or three years.

 As a general rule of thumb, lenders are trying to check if you can consistently pay all your bills on time.

 How Does a Personal Loan Affect Your Credit Score?

 It wouldn’t be wrong to say that you would be viewed as less credible to other creditors, even if you apply for a personal loan and you happen to get approved.
 This is because they will track your ability to handle more payment demands.
 That information matters most to them rather than your ability to submit all your requirements.

-However, it is also not possible that a personal loan can't affect your credit score.
-This is because it is one of the most secured forms of loans.
+However, it is also not possible that a personal loan can’t affect your credit score.
+This is because it is one of the most secure forms of loans.

 When you apply for it, your information is put through an algorithm known as a credit score.
 This credit score is produced and given by credit bureaus.